Parting of the Ways

 In May 1847 James Reed’s thirteen-year-old stepdaughter, Virginia, wrote a long and harrowing account to her cousin Mary back in Illinois of the troubles they had encountered on the way: “O Mary, I have not wrote you half of the truble, but I hav Wrote you anuf to let you [k]now what truble is but thank god [we are] the onely family that did not eat human flesh.
 We have left everything but I don’t cair for that we have got [through with our lives].”
 Young Virginia added bravely: “Don’t let this letter dishearten anybody.”
 But, she added a cautionary note: “Never take no cutofs and hurry along as fast as you can.”

 PHOTOS: (1) The Parting of the Ways near South Pass, Wyoming, where the Oregon Trail and California Trail split off from each other.
 After traveling together for more than 1,000 miles and 3-4 months, westering pioneers shared many tearful goodbyes at this point in the trail and exchanged gifts like friendship quilts and hand-carved pipes and other tokens of friendships forged in hardship.
-(2) One of the most notorious points of all the westbound trails: Ute Pass in Colorado.
+(2) One of the most notorious points of all the westbound trails: Ute Pass in Colorado on the southern route of the Santa Fe Trail.
 The pass was extremely treacherous and very narrow—barely the width of the wagon wheels--and many covered wagons and teams went hurtling down the mountainsides to their deaths.
 (3) Today, a marker stands at the Parting of the Ways that was erected in 1956 by the Historical Landmark Commission of Wyoming.
 It reads: “This marks a fork in the trail, right to Oregon, left to Utah and California” and specifies several special dates, including “1852, the peak year, estimated 40,000 emigrants.”
 (4) An Oregon Trail family poses beside their upset wagon.
 (Photo: date unknown.)
 Wagon mishaps were common along the trail.
 Many lost their lives or their livelihoods through wagon accidents.
 Most historians put the death rate on the trail at about 20 per mile of the 2,000-mile-long Oregon Trail.
 Some graves were actually dug under the trail itself, so that teams and wagons could pack it down to prevent predators from digging it up.
 Very few grave markers have survived today.
 (5) Crossing the Kansas River near the beginning of the Oregon/California Trail west.
 The river was very deep especially in May and June and often draft teams had to swim and the wagons floated atop the water.
 Fording deep or rapid rivers were some of the most dangerous junctures on the trails and sometimes family members, wagon teams and wagons were lost in the current.
 (6) A map of the Oregon and California Trails, showing where they part at South Pass and Fort Hall.
 The Mormon Trail also followed much of this trail.
 South Pass was the first main point when the trails split off.
 Some westering travelers opted to continue on to Fort Hall, where they could refurbish their supplies, then part ways north to Oregon or south to California.
 Between South Pass and Fort Hall, there were several forks in the trail where pioneers could start north or south.
 Each path had advantages and disadvantages.
 Usually the advantage was saving time, but the disadvantages were traversing particularly hard terrain or very rough passages.
 Pioneers had to make life-or-death decisions at these points on the trail.

 -What Pioneers Packed Going West